 These items will help you to make the most out of your North Georgia wine country visits.

-- Water bottles – take your own bottle of water to stay hydrated during your wine tasting
+- Water bottles – take a water bottle to stay hydrated during wine tastings

-- Metallic pens to mark your glass & your bottles of wine – use these markers (that easily wash off of glass) to identify your wine glass or bottles of wine
+- Metallic pens to mark your glass & your bottles of wine – use these markers (that easily wash off of glass) to identify wine glasses and bottles

-- Polarized Sunglasses with UV protection – eliminate glare and protect your vision
+- Polarized Sunglasses with UV protection – eliminate glare and protect vision

 - Local road maps